MagicXIV/ResearchArchiveMasterThesis/1.Pre-Processing/README.md

 By: Jasmijn Bazen
 Date of creation: 15/05/2025

-Purpose: A folder which contains all files to transform the raw data in the RawData folder to the data in the main Data folder to be used for the data modelling.
+Purpose: A folder which contains all files to transform the raw data in the `\1.Pre-Processing\RawData` folder to the data in the `\Data` folder to be used for the data modelling.

 ## The folder structure